nxp-imx-support/pyeiq/docs/index.md

 <b>A Python Framework for eIQ on i.MX Processors</b>
 </h1>

-[PyeIQ][caf] is written on top of [eIQ™ ML Software Development Environment][eiq].
-Provides a set of Python classes allowing the user to run Machine Learning applications in a simplified and efficiently way without spending time on cross-compilations, deployments or reading extensive guides.
+[PyeIQ][caf] is written on top of [eIQ™ ML Software Development Environment][eiq] and provides a set of Python classes allowing the user to run Machine Learning applications in a simplified and efficiently way without spending time on cross-compilations, deployments or reading extensive guides.

 ![ready_to_use.png](media/ready_to_use_small.png)                                       | ![open_source.png](media/open_source_small.png)